ranjeet25/ranjeet25/README.md

 My Name Is **Ranjeet Saw** And I'm Software Consultant and Developer.
 I Hail From Mumbai, India.
 I Have Graduated From 🎓 Thakur College of Engineering and Technology With a B.E/B.Tech In **Information Technology(IT) in the year 2024.**

 <!-- INTRODUCTION  -->
-➡️ Currently working for one of India's largest life insurance companies.
+➡️ Currently working for one of India's largest life insurance company.
 ➡️ I'm proficient in designing and developing applications that help organizations achieve their business goals!
 ➡️ Expert in the BFSI domain, including insurance and lending.
 ➡️ Highly interested in open-source development.